Would you like to know how you can search and replace in phpMyAdmin?

 UPDATE wp_posts SET post_content = replace(post_content, 'Existing URL', 'New URL');

 For attached images in a post:

 UPDATE wp_posts SET guid = replace(guid, 'Existing URL','New URL');

 UPDATE wp_links SET link_image = replace(link_image, 'Existing URL','New URL');

-Finally, after using the right command in the SQL window, make sure you click on “GO” to start the process.
-Ultimately, your old URLs will be replaced with the ones you have chosen.
+Finally, after using the correct SQL command in the SQL window, ensure that you click on “GO” in order to begin the process.
+Your old URLs will eventually be replaced by your newly chosen ones.